riskaaa0911/EyeMedi-Cloud-Computing/README.md

 1. Same with steps in locally
 2. Deploy to Cloud Run with command `gcloud run deploy`
 ### API Application
-1. Same with steps in locally and add file .python-version and fill use version Python
+1. Same with steps in locally and add file .python-version and fill the version of Python you are using
 2. Deploy to Cloud Run with command `gcloud run deploy`